Contemporary Jewish religious music: Trends in the Orthodox community

 In recent years, the time lag in style between the broad music world and its adoption by the Jewish music world had been decreasing.
 Many groups and singers have released albums with noticeable influences from contemporary pop, rock music, etc. This is partly a result of a new wave of young Jewish musicians arriving out of yeshivas and universities.
 Examples of this trend include The Chevra with clear pop-boy band overtones and dance moves and Blue Fringe with its extended jam sessions echoing Phish and the Dave Matthews Band.
 Other examples include acts such as Chaim Dovid or Shlomo Katz who echo Shlomo Carlebach's musical style.

 One type of music that is very popular among Orthodox artists and their listeners usually consists of a formulaic mix including brass, horns and strings.
 These songs are often a joint effort by a composer and an arranger with the singer having little to no input.
 Many of the entertainers are former yeshiva students who perform in dress suits.
 Many have day jobs or are studying in kollel and sideline singing at Jewish weddings.
 Musical background and training varies from no formal training to very high levels (though rarely academic).

 Lyrics are most commonly short passages in Hebrew from the Torah or the siddur, with the occasional passage from the Talmud.
 Sometimes songs with original lyrics compiled in English, Hebrew or Yiddish deal with central themes such as Jerusalem, the Holocaust, Shabbos The Sabbath, Jewish Holidays, Jewish identity, Jewish diaspora, and the coming of Moshiach The Messiah.

-Jewish boys choirs became popular in the 1970's.
+Jewish boys choirs became popular in the 1970s.
 Among the more notable of these groups are the London School of Jewish Song / Yigal Calek, the New York School of Jewish Song / Ephraim Klein and Hershel Lebovits, JEP / Rabbi Mutty Katz & Yosef C. Golding, the Toronto Boys Choir, and the Miami Boys Choir / both Yerachmiel Begun, the Amudai Shaish Boys Choir / Shmuel Borger, Tzlil V'zemer Boys Choir / Avrohom Rosenberg, the Camp Shalva Choir of Bobov / Moshe Goldman and the Yeshiva Boys Choir / Eli Gerstner.
 Currently the Miami Boys Choir led by Yerachmiel Begun is perhaps the most popular, with a number of albums amongst the top record sales in Orthodox Jewish circles.
 Many adult groups jumped on the bandwagon in the late 60's & on, including The Mark 3, The Rabbis' Sons, The Messengers, The Noam Singers, Rashi and the Rishonim, Alumim, Ydid Nefesh, Kol Salonika, D'veykus, Shema Koleinu, Or Chodosh, The Tanchumim, The Kochavim, The Diaspora Yeshivah Band, The Kiss Brothers, Neginah, Ruach Revival, Ruach, Judáea, Safam, Neshoma, Shlock Rock, The Piamentas, The Chevra, Regesh, Kesher, Kabbalah, Kol Achai, The 8th Day.

 Some female Orthodox musicians, including singers like Julia Blum, Kineret, and Ruthi Navon and groups such as Tofa'ah, Ashira, and Bulletproof Stockings, have found success performing for "women only" in accordance to the Jewish law against men hearing women singing.